bobbyfuller48/Projects/Hospital_Compare_Functions/README.txt

   -Pre-conditions: The 'hospital_table' argument must be a tibble created by make_hospital_table().
 The 'state' argument must be a string containing the abbreviation of a state (i.e. 'FL' or 'TX').
 The 'download' argument must be a logical value.

-  -Post-conditions: Function creates a page containing two graphs, and prints the page to the user's screen device.
+  -Post-conditions*: Function creates a page containing two graphs, and prints the page to the user's screen device.
 The function can also write graphs to a png file if 'download' parameter is assigned TRUE.
 The page printed (or downloaded) contains a scatter plot describing the relationship between each hospital's pneumonia and heart attack death rates in the selected state.
    The page also contains a bar graph displaying the average number of deaths for a hospital in the specified state by outcome (heart attack, heart failure, and pneumonia).

+   * see 'Plot Examples.md' in this repository for examples of explore_state()